1)

 How do you move a partitioned table from one tablespace to another in Oracle 11g?

-I started by checking that the partitions actually belong to tablespace report with:
+started by checking that the partitions actually belong to tablespace report

 SELECT * FROM user_tab_partitions WHERE table_name = 'REQUESTLOG';